djmjs/LocalAssistantRAG/README.md

 ```

 ### `vector_db.py`
+Additionaly!
 This script is used to manage the Qdrant vector database, such as creating collections.
 It is useful for database setup and management tasks.
 For detailed instructions, see [docs/vector_db.md](docs/vector_db.md).

 ## 1. Fork and Clone the Repository
 1. **Fork the Repository**: